Ahmed Bey Mosque: Architecture

-The minaret, which now stands at 15.87 metres in height, is preserved up to the balcony with the tip missing, but around half of the seven-metre tall dome collapsed after an explosion in the 1970s; traces of painted decoration are still visible nonetheless.
+The minaret, which now stands at almost 16 metres, is preserved up to the balcony with the tip missing, but around half of the 7 m dome collapsed after an explosion in the 1970s; traces of painted decoration are nonetheless still visible.

 Half-destroyed and struggling to stand, the mosque is in urgent need of restoration work, which have never been implemented, nor is there any plans for such works in the near future.